Currently, 10 working groups are active at Helmholtz Institute Jena.

 Soft X-ray spectroscopy and microscopy

-This Young Investigators Group focuses on the development and applications of high photon flux XUV and soft x-ray sources.
+The “soft X-ray spectroscopy and microscopy” group focuses on the development and applications of high photon flux XUV and soft x-ray sources.
 Such sources are enabled by high harmonic generation with high average power femtosecond fiber lasers.
 These unique table-top short-wavelength sources are employed for spectroscopy of highly-charged ions and nanoscale imaging.